Arixenia esau

 Arixenia esau is a species of earwig in the genus Arixenia (sister to Arixenia camura).
-It is in the family Arixeniidae, a group composed solely of ectoparasitic earwigs.
+It is in the family Arixeniidae, a group composed solely of commensalistic earwigs.
 Like most other species in Arixeniidae, A. esau is found in the tropics of Indonesia and Malaysia and has only been collected on the island of Borneo.
 The species is heavily associated with its host the hairless bat (Cheiromeles torquatus) and is most commonly collected from the fur of these bats and from caves inhabited by them.
 Arixenia esau is a rare species and has only been observed infrequently in its natural habitat.

 Description

 This species was described by the entomologist Karl Jordan in 1909, when it was recorded as living within the brood pouches of hairless bats.
 Like the related species Xeniaria jacobsoni, A. esau females are much larger in size than the males.
 A. esau is easily contrasted from other members of the order Dermaptera by its minute cerci and full body covering of sensory hairs giving adults a mottled appearance.

 Like all species in the Arixeniidae family, A. esau is wingless and blind.
 Nymphs and adults are a deep yellowish-brown color, although adults have darker abdominal tergites.
 The head is prognathous and heart-shaped, broad, and wide.
 The eyes are small and oval shaped, containing 50 to 65 facets in the males and between 60 and 90 in the females.
 Antennae have 14 segments and are inserted laterally on the head.
 Mouthparts are smaller than in other Arixeniidae species, the mandibles bearing 3 apical teeth with small maxilla.
 The pronotum of the thorax is curved posteriorly and exceeds the mesonotum significantly in length.
 The tarsal claws are well developed to enable gripping on the fur of hosts.